 All the great Italian actors of the time attended the comedy genre: they were Vittorio Gassman, Anna Magnani, Sophia Loren, Ugo Tognazzi, Marcello Mastroianni, Nino Manfredi, Aldo Fabrizi, Claudia Cardinale Gastone Moschin and Adolfo Celi.

-One of the main sub-genres of comedy, which became one of the most commercial film genres in the 2000s is sentimental comedy.
+One of the main sub-genres of comedy, which became one of the most commercial film genres in the 2000s is romantic comedy, a subgenre of romantic movies.
 Famous Hollywood actors such as Julia Roberts and Richard Gere are mainly dedicated to this type of film, with mediocre artistic results and extraordinary box office receipts.

 The more recent romantic comedy has rarely found its artistic identity and has remained a predominantly commercial phenomenon.
 They were often the cinematic equivalent of the mass phenomenon of the romance novel, devoid of thickness.